 - Look for the hazards, ie what could cause harm.

-- Who might be harmed and how?
+- Consider who might be injured and how.

 Staying Safe - Leaders